ianxm/gimp-comic-book/readme.md

     -   **Smoothness:** a higher value results in smoother curves where indexed colors meet, which is what you'd expect if the colors were drawn by hand
-    -   **Blur Cycles:** use a higher value to reduce noise, but higher values result in blurred features
     -   **Lightness:** a higher value results in lighter colors
     -   **Detail:** a higher value results in more lines
     -   **Fine Detail:** a higher value results in more thin lines